One More Shot (2025 film): Release

 also featured at the 2025 Melbourne International Film Festival.
 The film was released on Stan on October 12, 2025.

 Reception

 On Screen Anarchy, Peter Martin calling it "an entirely satisfying experience" and describied Emily Browning performance as "effervescent".
 On The Guardian, Luke Buckmaster rated it 3/5 stars, writing that "there's nothing tremendously exciting or distinctive about One More Shot – but (...)
 It’s pleasantly derivative."

+Awards

+Emily Browning was nominated for the 2026 AACTA Award for Best Lead Actress in Film.

+Writers Alice Foulcher and Gregory Erdstein were nominated by the Australian Writers' Guild at the 58th AWGIE Awards for Best Original Feature script.

+Natalie Wall was nominated at the 2025 Casting Guild of Australia Awards for Best Casting in a Feature.